nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 At the end of the day wether you want to have the application sitting in your root domain or a subdomain is your decision.

+You don't need to point all the `A Records` to the same computer.
+For example your webpage could be host in a different place like [GitHub](https://pages.github.com/).
+See the documentation bellow about the Caddyfile.

 3. Set up a simple TLS secured webserver.

 We will now install a webserver in your VPS capable of serving static webpages and redirecting traffic.
-Apache and nginx are fine options but will be using [caddy](https://caddyserver.com).
+Apache and NGINX are fine options but will be using [caddy](https://caddyserver.com).

 First thing you should do is download the latest binary for your computer architecture.
 You can follow the instructions [in the caddy documentation](https://caddyserver.com/docs/install) but we will install the latest binary here: